patrickzib/leitmotifs/README.md

-# Discovering Leitmotifs in Multidimensional Time Series
+# Discovering Leitmotifs (Subdimensional Motif Sets) in Multidimensional Time Series

 This page was built in support of our paper "Discovering Leitmotifs in Multidimensional Time Series" by Patrick Schäfer and Ulf Leser.